 - a baccalaureate degree;

-- a minimum of 27 units of upper division courses in English;
+- a minimum of 27 units of upper division courses in English; and

 - SPECIFIC REQUIREMENTS DEPENDING ON CONCENTRATION.
 Please view catalog description or visit department web site for details.